If your contract term has ended, you're free to find a better deal right away. Browse a range of broadband offers with Uswitch:

 Get the latest advice on finding a great broadband deal from Uswitch, so you can switch confidently when your contract ends.

-Since the CPI inflation rate announced in January 2024 was 4%, the total mid-contract price rise for Vodafone in 2024 is 7.9%.
+Since the CPI inflation rate announced in January 2024 was 4%, the total mid-contract price rise for Vodafone in 2024 was 7.9%.
 This affects almost all of its 1.1 million customers.
 So, if you currently pay for a Vodafone broadband contract, you will likely see your prices go up as a result.

 Read on to learn all about Vodafone’s mid-contract price increase, and what you can do if you’re affected by it.